Frequently asked questions

 If I live far away, do I have to attend every meeting in person?

-Each consumer representative opportunity is different but generally if you are unable to attend meetings in person, you can video-call in instead.
+Each consumer representative opportunity is different but generally if you are unable to attend meetings in person, you can attend online instead.

 Can I bring my Support Worker?